GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/glossary.md

 ### Splash
 (Slang) Including a small number of off-aspect cards in a deck for their powerful effects.

+### Swing
+(Slang) A significant change in the game state, often due to a powerful play or attack.

 ## T

 ### Tech